Mmmmmmarius/Interactive-Lab-Hub/Lab 2/README.md

 ## Part E. Read Part 2.
 Sketch and brainstorm further interactions and features you would like for your clock.

 One potential source of ideas might be thinking about other clocks and timekeeping devices for inspiration.
 Another might be novel units of time.
 How do you measure a year?
 [In daylights?
 In midnights?
 In cups of coffee?](https://www.youtube.com/watch?v=wsj15wPpjLY)
 We strongly discourage literal digital or analog clock display: Be creative.

 ** Insert ideas, sketches, [Verplank diagrams](https://ccrma.stanford.edu/courses/250a-fall-2004/IDSketchbok.pdf)), storyboards for your ideas **

+Referring from my own and many other people's experiences, we don't perceive the speed of time as a constant.
+Instead, it feels increasingly more valuable and pressured towards the end of the completion of a certain tasks (ex:People feel pressured when getting closer and closer towards the deadline and the task still isn't finished).
+Therefore we want to replicate and demonstrate this elastic feeling of time perception with this clock.

+In particular, we would like to use 2 different capability of the clock to demonstrate this.
+We want to use the remainder of time within an hour as anchor and represent the lost of time using flicker on the screen. **Imagining we are dropping a ball at every start of a hour, clock flicks every time the ball touches the ground.** At the start of every hour, it took very long time for the ball to touch the ground as it carries a lot momentum and speed from the initial launch.
+However, as the times go by, the ball will gradually lose them and bounce more and more repetitively until the end of the hour.
+I think it is a very intuitive way to demonstrate the dynamics of perception and the flow of time, considering people also tend to feel "running out of time" at the end of certain project, just like towards the end of a hour or a day.

 **Put the names of the people you gave feedback to here.
 (Even better, add links to their repos here!)**